wkorando/go-serverless-with-java/STEP10.md

 	This will create a Cloudant instance with the name `cloudant-serverless`.

-1. Next we need to create service credentials so we can connect to this datastore.
-To do that run the following:
+1. Next, we need to create service credentials so we can connect to this datastore.
+To do that, run the following:

 	```
-	ibmcloud resource service-key creds_cloudantserverless
+	ibmcloud resource service-key-create creds_cloudantserverless Manager --instance-name cloudant-serverless
 	```

+	The key `creds_cloudantserverless` gives Manager rights to the service instance `cloudant-serverless`.

-1. Finally to bind the Cloudant instance to the package we we just created run the following command:
+1. Finally to bind the Cloudant instance to the package we just created, run the following command:

 	```
-	ibmcloud fn service bind cloudantnosqldb /[YOUR_ACCOUNT_NAME]_dev/go-serverlesss-cloudant --instance cloudant-serverless --keyname creds_cloudantserverless
+	ibmcloud fn service bind cloudantnosqldb go-serverless-cloudant --instance cloudant-serverless --keyname creds_cloudantserverless
 	```

-	This will bind our newly created Cloudant instance to the package: `/[YOUR_ACCOUNT_NAME]_dev/go-serverlesss-cloudant`.
+	This will bind our newly created Cloudant instance to the package: `go-serverless-cloudant`.

 ## Persisting to Cloudant